December 4, 2025

 Even though general best practices provide some security for domain name systems, several managed DNS providers can detect and block risky traffic.
 With the filtering of malicious DNS information, media, and websites, organizations employ these service providers to protect the endpoints used by their employees and servers.

-*Above are the five leading DNS security software solutions from G2’s Spring 2023 grid report.
+*Above are the five leading DNS security software solutions from G2’s Winter 2026 Grid Report.

 A domain name server is essential to the operation of the modern internet.
 Still, it has also been a frequent target of hackers looking to exploit security flaws, gain unauthorized access to networks, or steal sensitive information.
 What exactly does this imply for corporations?
-They might risk monetary and time expenditure losses, brand reputation harm, and legal implications.
+They might risk monetary and time expenditure losses, damage to their brand reputation, and legal implications.

 Apart from being aware of the risks of a domain name system, it’s also crucial that businesses pick and find solutions that guarantee DNS security.